zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 - Set t/div to 200 us/div (using horizontal +/- controls).

 .. figure:: img/Activity_01_Fig_04.png
+   :name: 01_fig_04
    :scale: 50 %

-   Figure 4: Sine signal generated with Oscilloscope and Signal generator applications.
+   Sine signal generated with Oscilloscope and Signal generator applications.
 Marked with green - main setting and controls.

-Measure the phase angle between two generated waveforms:
+Measure the phase angle between two generated waveforms
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""

 From the previous settings you should  see what looks like 1 sine wave.
 There are two just one is on top of the other - zero phase